permafrozen/tuntis/README.md

       };
 ```

+Add also a shell hook to your shell: https://direnv.net/docs/hook.html

-and then in the cloned repo run:
+Then also allow the `.envrc` in the cloned repo, run:
 ```console
 direnv allow
 ```